akankshajv/Solar-energy-output-calculator-/README.md

 The solar power prediction model was developed using a supervised machine learning regression approach.

-A Random Forest Regressorwa s selected because it:
+A Random Forest Regressor was selected because it:

 * Captures non-linear relationships
 * Handles feature interactions effectively
 * Reduces overfitting through ensemble learning

-The dataset was split into 80% training and 20% testing data using `train_test_split`.
+The dataset was split into 70% training and 30% testing data using `train_test_split`.
 The model was trained with:

 * n_estimators = 500